What Is the NATS National Apprenticeship Training Scheme?

 6. Creating DEI Centric Cultures

-They can freely share new ideas, viewpoints and feel safe in an environment crafted with reduced unconscious bias in recruitment.
+They can freely share new ideas, viewpoints, and feel safe in an environment crafted with reduced unconscious bias in recruitment.
 Constant communication, etc.

 7. Harnessing Collaborative Leadership